valdecircarvalho/awesome-vsan/README.md

     - added @hari5611
     - added vSAN Blogs Series section
     - added vSAN Health Checks Explained by @hari5611
+    - addes list of vExperts vSAN
 ---
 ### ToDo
 - ~~Create the Table of Contents links~~ 2019-03-20
 - Improve the community update process
 - Tweet new commits
 - Create a Twitter account for the project
-- Add new section - vSAN vExpert List
+- ~~Add new section - vSAN vExpert List~~